alonsourbano/publika/README.md

 - Can display several stops and/or stations based on configuration
 - Displays stop code, platform/track and ticket zones
 - Supports english, finnish and swedish
-- Support multiple cities: Helsinki, Tampere, Turku among others.
-Check below to see [the full list](#supported-feeds).
+- Supports multiple cities: Helsinki, Tampere, Turku among others.
+Check below to see [the full list](#supported-feeds)
+- Supports VR schedules for long distance trains
 - Displays times in realtime when available
 - Displays cancelled trips
 - Amount of stops to display can be configured for all stops or individually